Everything You Need to Know About Puppy Vaccinations

 Prevent costly treatments and cross contamination

 If you live in a multi-pet household and one dog becomes unwell, the risk of contaminating your other pets can be very high depending on the illness and the vaccination status of your other pets.
 If you have a number of unvaccinated pups living under one roof, the chance of them all getting sick is much higher when their immune system isn’t prepared.
+Some of the diseases we vaccinate puppies against can even spread to humans – by vaccinating your pup, you’re protecting yourself and your human family too.

 Most pet related businesses require vaccinations

 Financial and welfare reasons aside, many businesses like dog walking, dog boarding and doggy daycare businesses require all dogs they interact with to be fully vaccinated.
 Even taking your pooch to puppy training classes requires them to be fully vaccinated.
-Anywhere there’s going to be a number of dogs or a professional person interacting with multiple dogs, they’re going to want to protect themselves, their business and all the pups they actively care for.
-Therefore, these businesses will usually insist on seeing proof of your pooch’s history of vaccinations before you can book with them.
+Wherever there’s going to be a number of dogs or a professional person interacting with multiple dogs, they’re going to want to protect themselves, their business and all the pups they actively care for.
+That’s why these businesses will usually insist on seeing proof of your pooch’s history of vaccinations before you can book with them.

 What can I vaccinate my dog against?